 Favourite Conditions to Treat:

+Ankles and knees are my favourites, but I also love working with neck and back pain.
 My personal experiences with ankle and knee ligamentous and tendon injuries have shown me the frustrations and fun aspects of rehabilitation programs.

 What are you happiest doing when you’re not working?